kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

 generated](images/Figure5-15.png){width="6.362601706036745in"
 height="2.736602143482065in"}

-Figure 8‑15: Tier-1 Gateway Firewall - Inter-tenant
+Figure 5‑15: Tier-1 Gateway Firewall - Inter-tenant

 ####

-#### Gateway F*irewall* with NGFW Service Insertion -- As perimeter or Inter Tenant Service
+#### Gateway Firewall with NGFW Service Insertion -- As perimeter or Inter Tenant Service

 This deployment scenario extends the Gateway Firewall scenarios depicted above with additional capability to insert the NGFW on top of native